 Stow’s long-term photographic study was born from the artist’s desire to learn more about the women in Freetown in Sierra Leone, a twinned city of her hometown Kingston upon Hull in East Yorkshire.
 As she immersed herself in their stories, Stow was struck by the incredible resilience, belief, and inner strength that the women embody in the face of overwhelming hardship.

 The exhibition launch featured live music from Sierra Leone, with performances by Ali Bullivant accompanied by traditional African drums, bringing the spirit of the country to life.
-In addition to Stow’s striking photographs, the exhibition will also showcase works by local artists, including Jo Hassal, Liz Sterling, and Conway & Young, who will contribute pieces exploring the theme of women’s empowerment.
+In addition to Stow’s striking photographs, the exhibition also showcased works by local artists, including Jo Hassal, Liz Sterling, and Conway & Young, who contributed pieces exploring the theme of women’s empowerment.